micrajs/faker/README.md

 ## About

-Generate realistic fake data for your tests
+Generate realistic fake data for your tests.

+This project is heavily based on the [faker.js](https://github.com/faker-js/faker) and the [original faker project](https://www.npmjs.com/package/faker) but with a modular and extensible twist.
+On top of that, this project introduces the concept of factories that were developed in [node-factory](https://github.com/olavoasantos/node-factory).

 ## Contributors